Artistic Vitality – Chicago Region – Strategy and Guidelines

 • be a 501(c)(3) public charity or have a fiscal sponsor that is.

-• be in compliance with your Secretary of State.
+• be in compliance with the Secretary of State.

 • have total annual expenses under $1 million.